Logic and Computation through the Lens of Semirings: Proof of Theorem

-The last $|R|$ elements of these strings are used to carry the $K$-values of the registers in such a manner that whenever the extended head of the machine in the conceptual state space $(A^k)_*$ (or, more generally, $((K^2)^k)_*$) is shifted left or right, corresponding to a shift of length $2k$ for the underlying BSS$_K$ machine, the elements stored in the simulated registers are copied to their respective places in the new position of the simulated head.
+The last $|R|$ elements of these strings are used to carry the $K$-values of the registers in such a manner that whenever the extended head of the machine in the simulated state space $(A^k)_*$ (or, more generally, $((K^2)^k)_*$) is shifted left or right, corresponding to a shift of length $2k$ for the underlying $\BSSK$ machine, the elements stored in the simulated registers are copied to their respective places in the new position of the simulated head.
+In essence, the values in the registers are carried along as the head of the machine is moved.

-Since the length $k$ of the extended cells of the state space $(A^k)_*$ is fixed, each operation type of the transition function $\delta$ can be simulated using a fixed number of computation steps of the underlying BSS$_K$ machine.
-The states in the set $Q$ of the Turing machine $M$ are kept track of using the nodes that labelled by $1, \dots, N$ in Definition \ref{def:BSSK}.
+Since the length of the extended cells of the state space $(A^k)_*$ is fixed, each operation type of the transition function $\delta$ can be simulated using a fixed number of computation steps of the underlying $\BSSK$ machine.
+The states in the finite set $Q$ of the $K$-Turing machine $M$ are kept track of using the nodes that are labelled by $1, \dots, N$ in Definition \ref{def:BSSK}.

 As the last part of the proof, we explain in short how to implement the remaining conversions in Phases 1 and 3.
-In order to convert a string that is in the gap normal form to the encoding used in the simulation, we repeatedly apply the procedure of replacing the rightmost $\hatzero$ or $\hatone$ by $\hatblank$ and copying the replaced symbol to be the leftmost element corresponding to the string of the simulation alphabet.
-During the process, the remaining part of the string of symbols in $\{\hata \mid a \in K\}$ and the converted part are separated using the string $\hatblank^k$.
+In order to convert a string that is in the gap normal form to the encoding used in the simulation, we repeatedly apply the procedure of replacing the rightmost $\hatzero$ or $\hatone$ by $\hatblank$ and moving the replaced symbol step by step to be the leftmost element corresponding to the string of the simulation alphabet.
+During the process, the remaining part of the string of symbols in the alphabet $\{\hata \mid a \in K\}$ and the converted part are separated using the string $\hatblank^k$.
+During the conversion, the extended blank symbols in the string $\hatblank^k$ can be recognized by both sides of the simulation, thus allowing this string to be used as a separator.
 The conversion back to the gap normal form in Phase 3 can be implemented in a similar manner.
-Both of these conversions can be accomplished in quadratic time and linear space based on the length of the string to be converted. \end{proof}
+Both of these conversions can be accomplished in quadratic time and linear space based on the length of the string that is to be converted.